dsyer/nix-config/README.md

 4. SSH into the VM
 5. Hack `~/nixos-config` on the remote
 6. Rebuild with `sudo nixos-rebuild switch`
+7. Commit changes and push
+8. GOTO 5.

+To enable step 6 to work you need to be able to push to github, so the `bootstrap.sh` script copies your _private_ key into the remote.
+You obviously don't want to share that with anyone, but it's safe because only you can log in (the user account doesn't have a password and root login is disabled).

 ## Generating Images

-Choose an image format to iterate on.
+Choose an image format (e.g. Qemu or Google).
 You can use the source code to generate any of these at any time, so choose whatever is most convenient or familiar.
 [NixOS Generators](https://github.com/nix-community/nixos-generators) supports a range of image formats.
 Here are some examples.

 ### Qemu